New York Licensing Overview for a Cosmetologist

 General Guidelines for a Cosmetologist in New York

 Specific requirements to perform cosmetologist services can generally be used as a guideline, but make sure to check with your local governing rules and regulations.

 General requirements for cosmetologist license required?

-At least 17 years old
+Must be at least 17 years old.